nivachasa/Globant_code_challange/README.md

 4. **Access the API Endpoints:**
    - **`/upload`**: Gives information about the upload status.
 Do not need to open it.
 Button "Upload" redirect it to this endpoint.
-   - **`/backup`**: Gives information about the upload status.
+   - **`/backup`**: Gives information about the backup status.
 Do not need to open it.
 Button "Backup Now" redirect it to this endpoint.
-   - **`/restore-backup`**: Gives information about the upload status.
+   - **`/restore-backup`**: Gives information about the restore backup status.
 Do not need to open it.
 Button "Restore backup" redirect it to this endpoint.
-   - **`/hired_employees_2021`**: Retrieves the report of employees hired in 2021 expleined in queries section.
+   - **`/hired_employees_2021`**: Retrieves the report of employees hired in 2021.
 Do not need to open it.
 Button "Check the data query 1" redirect it to this endpoint.
    - **`/departments_above_mean`**: Lists departments that hired more employees than the average.
 Do not need to open it.
 Button "Check the data query 2" redirect it to this endpoint.

 ### API Requirements